Why Embracing Change is Bad Advice

 Dr. Khutso Madubanya is a global scholar-practitioner, author, and speaker specializing in change, adaptability, and leadership.
 She is the founder of Dance With Change™ and creator of the P.I.V.O.T.™ Method, helping individuals and organizations navigate disruption with clarity and confidence.

 We’ve all heard it before, “Just embrace change.”
 But for many individuals and teams right now, that advice is quietly backfiring.
 Stay positive.
 Focus on the opportunity.
 Help people see the upside.
 On the surface, it sounds like good advice.
 But if you’ve been navigating change recently, or leading others through it, you may have noticed something.
-It’s not working the way it used to.
+Embracing change is a lot harder than anyone is admitting, despite our best efforts, even for the eternal optimist.
+There is a reason for that.

 For many people, it’s not just one transition.
-It’s continuous, overlapping disruption, and what leaders are seeing as a result is subtle but significant:
+It’s a continuous, overlapping disruption.
+What leaders are seeing as a result is subtle but significant:

 Resistance that doesn’t look like resistance, but shows up as hesitation, fatigue, or lack of clarity

 The advice to “embrace change” assumes something that isn’t always true.
-That people can immediately process and accept disruption.
-But in reality, when change is unexpected, or when it impacts identity, role, or stability, people don’t respond with clarity.
+That people can immediately process and accept disruption, or should be able to.
+But in reality, when change is unexpected, it often impacts identity, role, or stability.

 Now, on top of navigating the change itself, there’s a quiet internal dialogue: